 After years of training and experience in their country of origin, skilled newcomers to Canada quickly discover that working in their field comes with overwhelming challenges.
 This particularly affects licensed professions such as nursing or dentistry.
 In fact, Statistics Canada reports 47 percent of immigrants with health care education from abroad are underutilized.

 Helping 30 newcomer women navigate the recertification process.

-Last month, DIVERSEcity celebrated the stories of several skilled newcomer women who are rising to that challenge with the help of DIVERSEcity’s employment programs.
+Earlier this summer, DIVERSEcity celebrated the stories of several skilled newcomer women who are rising to that challenge with the help of DIVERSEcity’s employment programs.
 Through the Express Grant for Foreign Credential Recognition for Women program, sponsored and funded by Coast Capital, these female professionals were provided with grant funding to have their credentials evaluated or pay for additional training, relicensing exams and more to achieve the needed Canadian qualifications.

 Through the grant support, DIVERSEcity clients are successfully contributing to emerging labour market needs and gaps in vital industries such as healthcare.
 The women accessing this program have fast-tracked their professional settlement process and are better positioned to make a significant and meaningful impact in the community.
 Just take their word for it:

 Luoqi, a trained nurse from China wrote “I’d like to express my heartfelt gratitude for your generous help, and I appreciate it more than I can say.
 I received $504, which helped me pay 80% of the registration fee for my licensing application in BC.
 It is not only assisting my financial situation, but also giving me emotional relief while studying as a full-time student.
 Even though the path is not easy for me in another country, your support meant a lot to me, it motivates and encourages me to never give up the hope to achieve it.
 Thank you very much.”